 A funny thing happened on the way to the reception….Lost in San Francisco’s Tenderloin (not exactly the sightseeing route) Simon and Pearl stop for jerky, Twinkies and directions but are attacked by everything from ninjas and zombies to cosplayers and demons.

-Whether your a Geek, Nerd, Whovian, Cosplayer, Trekkie, Otaku, Techie, Tribute, Hunter, Potterhead, Ringer, Fanboy or Fangirl find inspiration for your wedding day on When Geeks Wed: The Geek's Guide to Weddings!
+Whether you're a Geek, Nerd, Whovian, Cosplayer, Trekkie, Otaku, Techie, Tribute, Hunter, Potterhead, Ringer, Fanboy or Fangirl find inspiration for your wedding day on When Geeks Wed: The Geek's Guide to Weddings!